aminaminimehr/aminaminimehr/README.md

 Hi, I am Amin Aminimehr.

-📚 My academic and professional foundation lies in Finance and Financial Management.
+📚 My academic and professional foundation lies in Finance and Financial Management:

 Bachelors of Financial Management
 Masters of Financial engineering
 Ph.D. student in Economics (Econometrics and Quantitative Economics)